MVCEBC/Trellix-Analytic-Service-Integrator/README.md

 This service provides the ability to integrate various Trellix solutions with Malware Analytic Services such as Detection-On-Demand (Detection as a Service).
 The following two use cases are implemented in the current design.

-1. Integrates Trellix Endpoint and Trellix TIE (Threat Intelligence Exchange) with Trellix DoD (Detection-On-Demand).
+1. Integrates Trellix Endpoint and Trellix TIE (Threat Intelligence Exchange) with Trellix DaaS (Detection as a Service).
-2. Integrates Skyhigh Web Gateway with Trellix DoD (Detection-On-Demand).
+2. Integrates Skyhigh Web Gateway (on-premise) with Trellix DaaS (Detection as a Service).
+3. Integrates Skyhigh Security Service Edge (SSE) with Trellix DaaS (Detection as a Service)

 This service is written as a flask web application that simulates the ATD|TIS (Advanced Threat Detection | Trellix Intelligence Sandbox) APIs.
 This service can be used with every Trellix solution that natively integrates with ATD|TIS.